Padayani: Design and performance

 Padayani is very popular in Kerala, India, as a means, used to worship goddess Bhadra Kali.

 After the kolam thullal dancing ends, there is ritual called Pooppada which is the end of the padayani festival.
 After that, the days of colours will be over and the colourful memories will be in the minds.

 The waiting for the next padayani starts with a prayer for the wellness of all world.

 In 2007, plans were put forward to implement a proposal by poet Kadammanitta Ramakrishnan to create a Padayani Village to promote the dance form.
 As of 2009, the first such village is expected to be built in the poet's hometown of Kadammanitta at a cost of Rs.
 1.9 crore.
 A chief exponent of Padayani is Prof. Kadammanitta Vasudevan Pillai.
 His association and acquaintance with Kadammanitta Ramakrishnan has led to many literary contributions.
 His Literary work "Padayaniyude Paalakolangal" and "Padayani" is an authoritative work on Kerala Folklore with special reference to Padayani.
+In 2010, a padayani village was established at Kadammanitta, historically a major centre of padayani performances, with museums and tourist facilities to promote the form.